She said, "Don't make others suffer for your personal hatred.": Production

+In the episode's original draft, Gainax planned to foreshadow Hikari Horaki's romantic feelings for her classmate Toji and the dialogue between Gendo and Fuyutsuki was slightly different.
+The scene in which Misato explains the strategy against Sahaquiel to Asuka and the other pilots was instead set in the park within Nerv's geofront, and the Evas were meant to exceed the speed of sound during the battle.
+Kaji was to speak with Misato while carrying a briefcase before departing on a flight, and in the final scene, following Sahaquiel's defeat, Shinji would have seen Asuka and Rei smiling at him on the Eva monitors.
 For the scene with Gendo and Fuyutsuki in Antarctica, in which a red sea full of salt columns is framed, the authors took up an idea already presented in the last episode of the series Nadia: The Secret of Blue Water, in which the series' main antagonist, Gargoyle, is turned into salt.
 According to the character designer of the series, Yoshiyuki Sadamoto, the post-apocalyptic scenario and the use of the Dead Sea Scrolls in Neon Genesis Evangelion are also a "side effect" of Nadia.
 The original scenario of the series also did not involve an explosion at the south pole, but a "Dead Sea evaporation accident".
-Even Misato's motto uttered during the operation against Sahaquiel, "The value of a miracle only becomes real when it has happened", echoes similar phrases and themes presented in previous Gainax works, such as Nadia and Gunbuster.
+Even Misato's motto, uttered during the operation against Sahaquiel, "The value of a miracle only becomes real when it has happened", echoes similar phrases and themes presented in previous Gainax works, such as Nadia and Gunbuster.
 Before the fight Rei also says that she does not eat meat and orders a meat-free ramen; for Rei's characterisation Anno took inspiration from his personal experience as a long-time vegetarian, similarly to what he had already done with Nadia Arwol, the protagonist of The Secret of Blue Water.